learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 #### **_O(n) or linear time!_**

-**The array being sorted DID 🤜 NOT 🤛 AFFECT the performance of the algorithm.**
+**The array being sorted DID NOT AFFECT the performance of the algorithm.**

 ![Gasping Kitten](https://media.giphy.com/media/vSSdLSLbGIXio/giphy.gif)

-**But if we DO have a sorted array, we 👏 can 👏 do 👏 better 👏 than linear time.
-Because the array is sorted, we know there is a pattern to arrangement of the elements, and we can use that knowledge to structure our search for a targeted element differently.** _(Please note, this function is recursive, which we won't review in this lecture.)_
+**If we DO have a sorted array, we 👏 can 👏 do 👏 better 👏 than linear time.**

+**Because the array is sorted, we know there is a pattern to arrangement of the elements, and we can use that knowledge to structure our search for a targeted element differently.** _(Please note, this function is recursive, which we won't review in this lecture.)_

 Below is a **_binary search_** function.